 Because non-fault car accidents can cause a wide variety of injuries, it’s difficult to put a value on the average personal injury settlement for a non-fault accident.
 Each claim is unique and, as such, will be assessed on a case-by-case basis.

-The amount you can receive will depend on the severity and type of your injuries, as well as how long they’re likely to affect you.
+The amount you can receive will depend on the severity and type of your injuries.
+Plus, how long they’re likely to affect you.
 A minor case of whiplash will attract a much lower sum than a spinal injury that affects your ability to walk in the long term.

 Equally, the special damages head of your claim will be determined by your individual circumstances.
-Time off work, medication costs and travel expenses will all be considered when your compensation is calculated.
+Time off work, medication costs and travel expenses will all be considered.

 Whose insurance pays in a no-fault accident?